-The first person you should report your suspicion or allegation to is your Club Welfare Officer.
-If for any reason you cannot, or do not wish to report the matter to your Club Welfare Officer, you should refer to your County Welfare Officer.
+The first person you should report your suspicion or allegation to is the Club Safeguarding Officer.
+If, for any reason, you cannot or do not want to report the matter to your Club

+Safeguarding Officer, you should refer to your County Welfare Officer at cwo@surreycricket.com.
 If you cannot, or do not wish to, report the information to either of these, then please contact the ECB Safeguarding Team by email on safeguarding@ecb.co.uk or telephone 020 7432 1200.

-Alternatively you can also contact Public Concern at Work on 020 7404 6609 or whistle@pcaw.org.uk
+Alternatively you can also contact Public Concern at Work on 020 7404 6609 or whistle@pcaw.org.uk.